Reader comments: moderation policy and house rules

 During the working week (Mon-Fri, 9.00am – 5.00pm) we endeavor to read and publish comments within 30 minutes of receiving them.
 Outside of these times comments are read periodically – typically at least once during a weekday evening and at least twice each day at the weekend.

 Our policy is to moderate as lightly as possible and publish as much as possible, providing comments adhere to our house rules (see below).
-We endeavor to tidy up typos, spelling and other obvious errors when possible.
+We endeavour to tidy up typos, spelling and other obvious errors when possible.

 Where we moderate we only remove content from a comment – we never rewrite a comment.
 If we feel it is necessary to insert a word or words to make sense of a comment we do so using brackets (brackets).

-In circumstances where we feel unable to publish a comment because it breaks our house rules, we endeavor to advise the reader (by email) and explain why we are not going to publish.
+In circumstances where we feel unable to publish a comment because it breaks our house rules, we endeavour to advise the reader (by email) and explain why we are not going to publish.
 In such circumstances we usually invite the reader to rephrase and resubmit the comment.

 The final decision on moderation and not publishing comments lies with the editor of Road Safety News.
 Occasionally he may refer to one or more members of the Board of Road Safety GB for a second opinion, but in most instances the editor will make the final decision.